 EDUCATION OVERVIEW

 At the Armory Art Center, we believe in Community Arts for All!
 Our education program allows everyone, regardless of age or skill level, to learn new skills and techniques while enjoying the arts in a supportive and non-judgemental environment.
 We have something for everyone and offer programs during the day, evening & weekends that meet your scheduling needs throughout the year, taught by the best professional teaching artists!
-If you need help accessing or setting up your account, stop in or call us at (561) 831-1776 Please send all refund/credit requests to Center Staff at educationdirector@armoryart.org.
+If you need help accessing or setting up your account, stop in or call us at (561) 832-1776.
+Please send all refund/credit requests to Center Staff at educationdirector@armoryart.org.
 If you love art but aren’t interested in art making, we have fun and informative Art Tours for all ages and events throughout the year.
+Plus, check out our exciting Summer Art Camp for kids ages 3-17, now open for enrollment!

 Login or Create an Account Here